sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 To do this, add a separate column for featured images in your import file and mention the image URL as a value.
 Or declare the inline images inside the postcontent and provide the image URL using the HTML tag inside the postcontent.

-= How to import all images from external URLs in WordPress? =
+= How to import every images from external URLs in WordPress? =

 In the manage media uploads section of the WordPress Importer plugin, just enable the **Download Post-Content External Images to Media** option.
 This will import all the images from Google Images, Pexels, Pixabay, Dropbox, etc., directly to your WordPress media library.
 Check [Media Handling in WordPress Importer documentation](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/how-to-import-schedule-or-update?utmsource=web&utmmedium=wporg&utmcampaign=readme) for more information.